MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/e-commerce-extensibility/calling-retail-server-apis.md

 This topic describes how to set call Microsoft 365 Dynamics Retail Server APIs from a data action.

 ## Overview
-tbd

-# Retail Server Proxy

-The Retail Server Proxy (also known as the TypeScriptProxy or TSProxy), is a library provided by the Dynamics 365 Retail Server to allow for streamlined communication with Retail Server from JavaScript or TypeScript based environments.
+To call Retail Server APIs, we'll leverage the Retail Server Proxy library (also known as the TypeScriptProxy or TSProxy), provided by the Dynamics 365 Retail Server to allow for streamlined communication with Retail Server from JavaScript or TypeScript based environments.

 ## Getting Started With the Retail Server Proxy